 Lennon Legend: The Very Best Of John Lennon (EMI ’97) Rating: A

 The best of three easily recommendable single disc "greatest hits" compilations, following 1975's Shaved Fish (skimpy but side two is a personal favorite) and 1982's The John Lennon Collection, the 20-track Lennon Legend: The Very Best Of John Lennon contains most of the essential solo songs from John Lennon's post-Beatles career.
 Truth is, after Lennon’s initial burst of creativity following his departure from The Beatles, his career was frustratingly erratic (when he was actually recording, that is, which wasn't often enough), and of course he was murdered in 1980 just as his career seemed to be taking off again.
 However, Lennon Legend largely rectifies this problem by grouping together most of the best songs from his less essential solo albums, while also taking three of the most important tracks from Plastic Ono Band ("Love," "Working Class Hero," and the single edit of "Mother") and the two best known tunes from Imagine ("Imagine" and "Jealous Guy"), his two best solo albums which should be heard in their entirety.
 What really makes this compilation essential is its inclusion of early non-album singles, including popular early hippy anthems such as “Give Peace A Chance” and “Power To The People,” which are really little more than repeated chants but are representative of what John the activist was about at the time.
 Far superior from a musical standpoint are the classic singles “Instant Karma!” and “Happy Xmas (War Is Over).”
 The former was his first solo collaboration with Phil Spector and is the Lennon solo song where Phil really unleashes his famous "Wall Of Sound," with a massive drum beat from Alan White (later of Yes) and a fantastic, rousing chorus of inclusion and solidarity.
 A holiday standard, for my money “Happy Xmas (War Is Over)” rivals Darlene Love's "Christmas (Baby Please Come Home)" (also produced by Spector) as the all-time Christmas song, with a big assist from the Harlem Community Choir who provide the song's most memorable moments throughout.
 Also appearing are the vividly autobiographical, harrowing anti-drug tale “Cold Turkey,” another non-album single that features some searing guitar from Eric Clapton, and familiar hits and/or album tracks such as “Mind Games,” “Whatever Gets You Thru The Night,” "#9 Dream," “Stand By Me,” “(Just Like) Starting Over,” “Woman,” “Beautiful Boy (Darling Boy),” and “Watching The Wheels.”
 Unlike The John Lennon Collection, which leaned too heavily on Double Fantasy, this album also includes two notable tracks from the posthumously released Milk and Honey, "Borrowed Time" and "Nobody Told Me," neither of which had been released when the previous compilation came out.
 Anyway, this collection isn't perfect, starting with its non-chronological sequencing (which would've worked very well in Lennon's case) and continuing with its lack of substantial liner notes.
 Still, this is a stellar grouping of most of John’s most accessible solo efforts, and as such Lennon Legend can rightfully claim to be the third essential John Lennon solo album.
-Note: My favorite Lennon songs not included on this compilation are probably “God,” “Isolation,” “Hold On,” “Love,” “Crippled Inside,” “Gimme Some Truth,” “Oh My Love,” “Out Of The Blue,” “Bring On The Lucie (Freeda Peeple),” "Aisumasen (I'm Sorry)" (if only for the closing guitar solo), “Old Dirt Road,” “Bless You,” “Scared,” “Nobody Loves You (When You’re Down and Out),” “I’m Losing You,” and “Grow Old With Me” (the last one an almost impossibly moving gem from Milk and Honey).
-Most of these songs plus some others, including the two good Sometime In New York City tracks, appear on the generous (if seemingly randomly sequened) 2-cd, 38 track Working Class Hero: The Definitive Collection, released in 2005.
+Note: My favorite Lennon songs not included on this compilation are probably “God,” “Isolation,” “Hold On,” “Love,” “Crippled Inside,” “Gimme Some Truth,” “Oh My Love,” “Out Of The Blue,” “Bring On The Lucie (Freeda Peeple),” “Old Dirt Road,” “Bless You,” “Nobody Loves You (When You’re Down and Out),” “I’m Losing You,” and “Grow Old With Me” (the last one an almost impossibly moving gem from Milk and Honey).
+Most of these songs plus some others, including the two good Sometime In New York City tracks, appear on the generous (if seemingly randomly sequenced) 2-cd, 38 track Working Class Hero: The Definitive Collection, released in 2005.